isabelchoma/Getting_into_Business/README.md

 # Getting_into_Business
-DS 201 Capstone Project 1
+This is the readme file for my DS 201 Getting into Business Capstone project 1.